 Changes Prior to Bidding.
-The preliminary aggregate principal amount of the Series 2019A Bonds and the preliminary annual principal amounts as set forth in this Notice of Sale may be revised before the receipt of electronic bids for the purchase of the Series 2019A Bonds.
+The preliminary aggregate principal amount of the Series 2021A Bonds and the preliminary annual principal amounts as set forth in this Notice of Sale may be revised before the receipt of electronic bids for the purchase of the Series 2021A Bonds.
 Any such revisions will be announced on TM3 not later than 4:00 p.m.
-(Eastern Standard Time) on the day prior to the bid date.
+(Eastern Time) on the day prior to the bid date.

 Changes After the Receipt of Bids.
-The Authority reserves the right after bids are opened and prior to award to adjust the par amount and the maturity amounts and any mandatory sinking fund redemptions of the Series 2019A Bonds in multiples of \$5,000 provided that any change shall not exceed 10% of the aggregate principal amount.
+The Authority reserves the right after bids are opened and prior to award to adjust the aggregate principal amount and the annual principal amounts and any mandatory sinking fund redemptions of the Series 2021A Bonds in multiples of \$5,000 provided that any change shall not exceed 10% of the aggregate principal amount.

 The successful bidder may not withdraw its bid or change the interest rates bid as a result of any changes made to the revised principal amounts within this limit.
-The dollar amount bid by the successful bidder will be adjusted to reflect any adjustments in the aggregate principal amount of the Series 2019A Bonds.
-Such adjusted bid price will reflect changes in the dollar amount of the underwriter's discount and original issue discount/premium, if any, but will not change the selling compensation per \$1,000 of par amount of Series 2019A Bonds.
+The dollar amount bid by the successful bidder will be adjusted to reflect any adjustments in the aggregate principal amount of the Series 2021A Bonds.
+Such adjusted bid price will reflect changes in the dollar amount of the underwriter's discount and original issue discount/premium, if any, but will not change the selling compensation per \$1,000 of par amount of Series 2021A Bonds.
 The interest rates and the initial public offering prices specified by the successful bidder for each maturity will not change.
 The Authority shall notify the successful bidder of the final principal amounts and the resulting adjusted purchase price no later than 4:00 p.m.
-(Eastern Standard Time) on the bid date.
+(Eastern Time) on the bid date.

 Bidding Parameters.
-To be considered, each bid must be unconditional and must be for all of the Series 2019A Bonds, specifying a purchase price which is not less than 100% of the par amount of the Series 2019A Bonds.
-Bidders must state a single fixed interest rate for each maturity of the Series 2019A Bonds that is not zero.
-All interest rates must be stated in a multiple of $1/8^{th}$ or $1/20^{th}$ of 1% per annum, and no maturity may have an interest rate of more than 5%.
-The highest such interest rate specified for a maturity and the lowest interest rate specified for any other maturity may not differ by more than two percentage points.
+To be considered, each bid must be unconditional and must be for all of the Series 2021A Bonds, specifying a purchase price which is not less than 103% and not greater than 115% of the par amount of the Series 2021A Bonds.
+Bidders must state a single fixed interest rate for each maturity of the Series 2021A Bonds that is not zero.
+All interest rates must be stated in a multiple of 1/8th or 1/20th of 1% per annum, and no maturity may have an interest rate of more than 5%.

-Bids may provide for all the Series 2019A Bonds to be issued as serial bonds only, or may designate consecutive annual principal amounts (bearing interest at the same rate) to be combined into term bonds.
-The Series 2019A Bonds will be issued as serial bonds or as serial bonds and term bonds in accordance with the bid submitted by the successful bidder.
+Bids may provide for all the Series 2021A Bonds to be issued as serial bonds only, or may designate consecutive annual principal amounts (bearing interest at the same rate) to be combined into term bonds.
+The Series 2021A Bonds will be issued as serial bonds or as serial bonds and term bonds in accordance with the bid submitted by the successful bidder.
 Bonds issued as term bonds shall be subject to mandatory sinking fund redemption commencing on May 1 of the first year in which maturities have been combined to form such term bond and continuing on May 1 in each year thereafter until the stated maturity date of such term bonds.